 Skowhegan Area High School is a closed campus.
 Once students arrive on school property, they may not leave the property/building unless by prior approval from a school administrator.
+Leaving campus without parent/guardian permission will result in consequences.

 Co-Curricular Activities Consequences for Violation of Substance Abuse Policy: